 "Now that we understand this link, we should be able to start understanding why emphysema is so closely linked with cancer," said Associate Professor Bozinovski.

 The findings will soon be published in the prestigious Federation of American Societies for Experimental Biology (FASEB) journal.

-Explore further: Blood protein in lung cancer could improve diagnosis and treatment
+Explore further: Scientists discover new protein involved in lung cancer